ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 and whether we're looking at a real pattern, or just a pure outlier.

 To be honest, I never felt like I was a particularly good student in middle school—but looking back now, I was worrying over nothing.
-When I see my past rankings and the admissions plans of the key high schools[fn:3], I realize I really had nothing to be anxious about.
+When I see my past rankings and the admissions plans of the key high schools[^fn:3], I realize I really had nothing to be anxious about.

 I spent all three years of middle school in the same classroom, with the same group of classmates.
 High school was a bit different because we split into arts and sciences tracks in the second year.
 I can't even remember where our classroom was in the first year—it might have still been on the middle school side of the campus.
 I have this memory of having lunch with a classmate and his girlfriend from the neighboring class—it was definitely on the old middle school side.
-But then I also remember reading /Anna Karenina/ during math class, and that was on the other side of campus.
+But then I also remember reading _Anna Karenina_ during math class, and that was on the other side of campus.

 My homeroom teacher in the first year of high school was the only one I'd describe as a "bad" teacher.
 In a place like ours, where educational resources were scarce, most teachers were at worst mediocre—